Business Events Government Schools Organizations Recreation

 2. Watson's Mill (1859) 5525 Dickinson St.

-The most photographed and painted location in Manotick, this historic site is a restored 19th-century grist mill that still functions today using the Rideau River for power to grind wheat.
+The most photographed and painted location in Manotick, this heritage building is a restored 19th-century grist mill that still functions today using the power of the Rideau River to grind wheat into stone-ground whole wheat flour.
 It's one of the best-preserved examples of 19th century mill architecture in Eastern Ontario, and is designated as part of the historic Dickinson Square.
 The symmetrical stone building is on the banks of the Rideau River.
 Supported by the City and a volunteer board.
-[WatsonsMill.com]

 Built to house a bank, the design included the manager's quarters on the second storey - a security precaution typical of the time.
-Now owned by the Rideau Valley Conservation Authority and used for offices and boardrooms.
+It was owned by the Rideau Valley Conservation Authority until 2015, when it was sold to the current occupant, Rural Ottawa South Support Services (ROSSS)

 Historical Buildings in North Gower